patrick-llgc/Learning-Deep-Learning/paper_notes/genie.md

 LAM is more generalized than the IDM model in VPT, where some data are labeled first, then the action predictor used to pseudo-label large sets of unlabeled data. --> Yet in a narrow domain such as autonomous driving.
 This may also be possible.

+The way to learn two networks at the same time is like the self-supervsed depth estimation paper [SfM learner](sfm_learner.md).

 A world model enables next-frame prediction that is conditioned on action inputs.
 Genie is a foundation world model, and can be used for training generalist agents without direct environment experience at agent training time.